jolks/ecs-demo-php-simple-app/README.md

 ```
 Open browser and go to http://192.168.59.103 to see the demo page.

-To terminate the active container (In this case the Apache web server):-
+To terminate the container (In this case the Apache web server):-
 ```
+# To check all containers or running docker images
 $ docker ps
 CONTAINER ID        IMAGE                     COMMAND                CREATED             STATUS              PORTS                NAMES
 7fe637df6bca        jolks/amazon-ecs-sample   "apache2ctl -k resta   4 seconds ago       Up 3 seconds        0.0.0.0:80->80/tcp   lonely_hypatia